admineral/Reactor-ChatGPT-Plugin/README.md

 ## Project Overview

-This project is an application that uses React, Express, Puppeteer, and OpenAI's GPT-3 API to generate and screenshot code.
 It's designed to receive a user's desired feature or change for a React codebase and returns the updated code along with a screenshot of the rendered application.